bbbradsmith/hatariB/README.md

       * To restore in a later session, start the core as you did before and use *Load New Disk* to add all needed disks before attempting to restore the savestate.
 The last disk loaded must be the same as before, so that the savestate name will match correctly.
       * In rare cases, inserting a unusually large new disk may increase the needed savestate size and cause a failure to save.
 You can eject the disk and try reducing the savestate size before trying again.
 (RetroArch has a limitation that savestate size must be fixed, determined at Load Content time.)
       * It is generally recommended to use M3U playlists instead of *Load New Disk* when possible ([tutorial](https://docs.retroachievements.org/Multi-Disc-Games-Tutorial/)).
   * Hard Disk modifications are written directly to their source files, and are not included in savestates.
+Try to avoid making savestates during a hard disk write.
   * If you increase the size of memory, you should close content and restart the core before using savestates, to allow RetroArch to update the savestate size.
   * For run-ahead or netplay disable *System > Floppy Savestate Safety Save* to prevent high disk activity.
 * Netplay: